Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/README.md

 ## Trust Roots

-Orginizations who have been decided to be a trust root should always be independent and if possible we should have atleast 4 trust roots.
-This is to avoid a monopoly on who can issue keys.

 Its important for the trust roots to have a history of good security, and properly responding to security reports on-time.